cmh114933/database-basics/PITCHME.md

 - Database is an **organized collection** of data
 - i.e: Data stored in a specific structure, commonly in the form of `Columns/Field` and `Rows/Records`
 - Database become more organized and versatile when you include relationships

 +++

+### Database vs Spreadsheets
+- Spreadsheets can only store as much data as the number of rows and columns
+- Accessing/filtering values in spreadsheets are tedious and not as fast and efficient
+- SQL is specifically designed to handle querying databases
+- Updating and managing spreadsheets is error prone.
+- Spreadsheet data is prone to redundancy and conflicts.

++++